Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/README.md

 - User Story 3.3: As an Admin user if I encounter an error with the application starting up I am navigated to a 404 error page
 - User Story 3.4: As an Admin user if I encounter an error with the application starting up I am navigated to a 500 error page
 - User Story 3.5: As an Admin user if I encounter an error when using the application(adding a review, category or registering), a message is displayed
-- User Story 4.1: As an Admin user I can register for an account by providing my username, password, first name, last name, favourite film and profile image, and I am redirected to the profile page.
+- User Story 4.1: As an Admin user I can register for an account by providing my username, password, first name, last name, favorite film and profile image, and I am redirected to the profile page.
 - User Story 4.2: As an Admin user my username must be a minimum of 5 characters, and a max of 25 characters.
 - User Story 4.3: As an Admin user my password must be a minimum of 8 characters.
 - User Story 4.4: As an Admin user I can log in to my account by providing my username and password and clicking Login and I will be navigated to the users profile page.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed